norpba/mara/PyARR/README.md

                - image5.jpeg
                - image6.webp

-That's about it for now, I guess.
-I'll see how far I'll go with this project.
+That's about it for now.
+I guess we'll see how far I go with this project as I will mostly work on it on the weekend.

 -norppa